eva01/MyProcurementDataScrapper/README.md

 MyProcurementDataScrapper
 =========================

-Data Scrapper in Python to grab data from MyProcurement website
+Data Scrapper in Python to grab data from MyProcurement website http://myprocurement.treasury.gov.my

 This is a (very) simple Python script to grab data from the Malaysian Government's myProcurement website.

 Currently the output is a single delimited file, and by default the delimiter is set to '|' because commas and colons appear in the data.
 This can be changed by changed the delimiter variable in the code.
-The code was built on Python 2 (27 to be exact), and requires BeautifulSoup to run.
+The code was built on Python 2 (2.7 to be exact), and requires BeautifulSoup to run.

+If you're not interested in the code, then the excel file attached in the git contains all the information scrapped.
+Download the zip containing all the data, and view the excel.

 Future enhancements planned:
 -Fix For loop, to loop until no data, rather than the fixed 1020 times now